 A small area in the garage was being used to manage some of this, but having the pups in the garage was not ideal for this family.
 Also, there were no drop zone areas in the existing laundry room, no counter space to fold clothes, and nowhere to take off coats and boots.
 The struggle was real!
 They knew they needed help tackling this issue.

-The existing laundry room was very small and barely had room for a washer/dryer and a sink.
-In addition the only exit from the existing laundry room was into the garage.
-To get outside with the dogs you had to go into the garage and then go through another door in the garage to get outside with the dogs.
+The existing laundry room was very small and barely had enough room for a washer, dryer, and sink.
+In addition, the only exit from the existing laundry room was into the garage.
+There was no direct access to outside and one needed to go into the garage and through another door to get outside with the dogs.

 With four large rescue dogs, it was easy to see why the current space wasn’t working for this family.
 Navigating two doors and not having square footage to transition the pups from outdoors to inside was not working, especially during harsh Michigan winters.
 We knew we had to step in and help!

 The small footprint of the existing laundry room space made it difficult for the homeowners to visualize how the new area would work.
 They felt there wasn’t enough space to fit in all of the additions they were hoping for without expanding the square footage of their home.
 Luckily for them, our experienced design team knows how to get creative and make magic happen.